victorlefevre/UHYPER_Shrimali_Lefevre_Lopez-Pamies/README.txt

 !
 (ALPHA1 ≠ 0, ALPHA2 ≠ 0) leading to a strongly elliptic strain
 ! energy (see eq.
 (22) in [2]).
 This is left to the user to check.
 !
 !
-The initial porosity (AC) must satisfy 0 <= AC <= 1.
+The initial porosity (AF0) must satisfy 0 <= AF0 <= 1.
 !
 !
-As expected from physical considerations, this macroscopic energy ! remains finite so long the determinant of the deformation ! gradient (AJ) satisfies the condition AJ - 1 + AC > 0.
+As expected from physical considerations, this macroscopic energy ! remains finite so long the determinant of the deformation ! gradient (AJ) satisfies the condition AJ - 1 + AF0 > 0.
 This ! inequality constraint is enforced through a MOREAU-YOSIDA ! regularization (see, e.g. [3]).
-The underlying weight (ANU) is set ! here by default to ANU = 1,000,000.
+The underlying weight (ANU) is set ! here by default to ANU = 1.0e15.
+The subroutine issues two kinds ! of messages regarding the constraint:
+!  -- a WARNING message when AJ - 1 + AF0 < 1e-9 which allows the job
+!      to carry on
+!  -- an ERROR message when AJ - 1 + AF0 < -0.01 and TERMINATES the job
 !
+In both cases, please treat the results with caution and check that ! the current local porosity (see below on how to request it) given by !
+(AJ - 1 + AF0) / AJ remains positive.
 !
-The porosity in the deformed configuration (AJ - 1 + AC) / AJ
+!
+The porosity in the deformed configuration (AJ - 1 + AF0) / AJ
-! may be output (to be plotted for instance) as a solution-dependent ! state variable (SDV), e.g., using the lines
+! is required to be output (to check the results for instance, ! see above) as a solution-dependent state variable (SDV), e.g., ! using the following lines in the input (.inp) file:
 ! *DEPVAR
 !
 1
 !
 1, Porosity, Current local porosity
-! in the input (.inp) file.
-If needed, this solution-dependent state ! variable can be initialized using the lines
+!
+The solution-dependent state variable may be initialized using the ! following lines in the input (.inp) file:
 ! *INITIAL CONDITIONS, TYPE=SOLUTION
-! <some element set>, AC
+! <some element set>, AF0
-! in the input (.inp) file.
 !
 !**********************************************************************
 !
 Additional information: